datacarpentry/semester-biology/materials/spatial-data-cropping-R.md

 * There are two general approaches to cropping data
 * The first is to crop a raster to only keep the portion that falls inside some vector data
-* For example, we often only want the portion of a raster dataset that falls inside the boundar of our study site
+* For example, we often only want the portion of a raster dataset that falls inside the boundary of our study site
 * We can do this using the `crop` function from `terra`
 * The first argument is the raster we want to crop
 * The second argument is the vector data we want to crop it to